 Things to do in the care home

 The care home's ethos is to empower people to lead their own lives, enabling them to exercise their choice and to maximise their independence by engaging in community activities, such as wellbeing centres, local voluntary or paid work opportunities, educational courses, peer groups and other therapeutic programmes that is of interest to them.

 There is an activities committee that host regular forums with residents' representatives to discuss our activity plans and help ensure that everyone has a say in the things they would like to see and do.

 Sample activities timetable

 Here is an idea of some of the activities and entertainment taking place over the course of a week.

 Monday: Music therapy, Residents meeting

 Tuesday: Cookery workshop

 Wednesday: Walking group

 Thursday: Music therapy, cookery workshop

-Friday: Physical exercise, flower arranging,
+Friday: Physical exercise, flower arranging, Tefellin group

-Tefellin group

 Saturday: Residents Supported to Shul

 The actual activities on offer may change over time and will vary from week to week.
 There are also many more activities in the programme, which you will be able to choose from each week.

 Our staff

 Our professional staff are dedicated to giving you support and care, so you can continue to live a full and meaningful life.
 They work hard to make sure your needs and choices are met, and they take great pride in their work.
 Our team are also on hand to help you settle in, making sure you have an easy and smooth move.
 We are proud of the diversity of our staff and our good staff-to-resident ratio.

 Staffing levels

-There are always care staff in the care home, both day and night, with five or six support staff members during the day, two support staff members during the night, and four hospitality staff members and volunteers.

-Care staff levels vary depending on the dependency needs of residents and/or if home is fully occupied.
-These staffing levels may also vary when staff members take personal leave.

-Our care staff are overseen by a care manager and senior team leader who work on shifts during the day and night.
-There is an on-call rota in operation with one senior support worker and leadership team member available at night and at weekends.
-The Registered Manager works occasional night shifts, carries out night visits and is on call when not in the care home.
+We regularly review and adjust our staffing levels to reflect residents' needs.
+This includes reviewing the mix of skills and experience within our team.
+Care staff are always on-site, both day and night, to support residents and respond to their needs.
+This helps us maintain high standards of care and safety.
+Jack Gardner House | Our staff

 Staff training and qualifications

 Our staff receive ongoing in-house training to reflect current research and guidelines on good practice, as well as training in the Jewish way of life.

 All new care staff complete a certified care programme and will work towards a QCF Level 3 in health & social care.
 This is a nationally recognised set of standards that set out the knowledge, skills and behaviours expected in their role.
 We also employ people from psychology and nursing backgrounds.

-Technology that supports our staff Our staff are assisted by technology to help them deliver a comprehensive and effective service.
-Managing your care All our care homes at Jewish Care use electronic care planning.
+Technology that supports our staff

+Our staff are assisted by technology to help them deliver a comprehensive and effective service.

+Managing your care

+All our care homes at Jewish Care use electronic care planning.
 This is a modern system that provides many benefits to you and the quality of care you receive.
 You will see the care staff using handheld devices to access and update your care plan and your records in real time.
 Your care plan is a record of your medication, preferences, needs and the care provided to you.
 This includes any information that helps us to provide you with high quality care and support, such as your food preferences, your hobbies and your daily routine.